uikit/uikit-site/docs/pages/grid.md

 ## Filter and order

-Grid items can also be filtered and ordered by category, date or other meta data.
+Grid items can also be filtered and sorted by category, date or other meta data.
 Take a look at the [Filter component](filter.md).

 ***